Near Little River, on the Christchurch - Little River Railtrail

 This is a shared-use track.
 Follow the mountain bikers code: respect others, respect the rules, respect the track.

-There are a number of entry points into the railtrail, accessed off the Christchurch to Akaroa highway.
+There are a number of entry points onto the rail trail, accessed off the Christchurch to Akaroa highway.

 Toilets and parking are available at Prebbleton, Lincoln, Motukarara, Ataahua, Birdlings Flat, Cantons Bay, and Little River.